Charles County Pavers

 The Short Answer

-Properly installed paver patio in Maryland: 30 to 50+ years.
+Properly installed paver patio in Maryland: three to five decades.

 What Determines Longevity